The Pipe Organ Encounter+

 - Is open to organists ranging from beginners (proficient pianists who will learn the basics of organ playing) to advanced.

 - Offers instruction in basic technique, pedaling, improvisation and registration for beginners, and skills such as hymn playing, sight reading and transposition (which may lead to qualifying as a candidate for the AGO Service Playing Certificate) for more experienced participants.
 Other topics include a general overview of organ literature, history, and pipe organ construction and design.

 - Provides an opportunity for participation in ecumenical worship, so as to experience the role of the sacred musician.

 - Most of all, provides a unique opportunity for participants to meet and interact with peers who have similar interests.

 Pipe Organ Encounters is an educational outreach program of the American Guild of Organists.
 Major funding for Pipe Organ Encounters is provided by the Associated Pipe Organ Builders of America.
-Additional support is provided by the American Institute of Organbuilders, the Jordan Organ Endowment, and the National Endowment for the Arts.
+Additional support is provided by the American Institute of Organbuilders and the Jordan Organ Endowment.